There I’ve said it. And not just in my head.

 How does a compliments board work?

 Every time someone says someone nice about you write it down / screenshot it.
-Group these compliments together onto a big sheet of paper, and when it’s full put it up on your wall, somewhere where you’ll see it all the time (by your desk if you work from home / by your bed / on the fridge).
+Group these compliments together onto a big sheet of paper, and when it’s full put it up on your wall, someone where you’ll see it all the time (by your desk if you work from home / by your bed / on the fridge).

-Whenever you get an “I’m not good enough” kick to the guts go and read your compliments board, and realise you are good enough, in fact you’re more than bloody good enough!
+Whenever you get an “I’m not good enough” kick to the guts go and read your compliments board, and realise you are good enough, in fact you’re more than bloody enough!

 Pay special attention to your self-talk.
 How many times do you say horrific things to yourself that you would never dream of saying to anyone, not even your worst enemy?